As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 This feature refers to the amount of radio frequency (RF) energy that your body is exposed to when you are using a cell phone.

-I have put together a guide of the highest and lowest radiation emitting smartphones available on the market in 2019 so that you can get a better view of which models are safe for you.
+I have put together a guide of the highest and lowest radiation emitting smartphones available on the market so that you can get a better view of which models are safe for you.

 What is the SAR Rating for Mobile Phones?

 They created SAR as a mean of measuring how much RF your body can take when making a call.
 The outcome of these proceedings was that a person cannot absorb more than 1.6 watts of energy per kilogram of body weight.

 This upper limit of specific absorption rate is set well below the level of radiation that would endanger a user’s health.
 It is the result of intense laboratory testing and it has become a standard for all smartphone manufacturers.